MorevM/stylelint-plugin/src/rules/sass/no-unused-variables/no-unused-variables.docs.md

 # @morev/sass/no-unused-variables <!-- @include: @/docs/_parts/sass-only.md -->

-Reports SASS variables that are declared but not used within their valid scope.
+Reports SASS variables that are declared but not used.

 ```scss
 .the-component {